 Tom Hardy is no stranger to bulking up for movie roles.
 From Warrior to Bronson to The Dark Knight Rises, he knows exactly what he’s doing when it comes to transforming his body.
-This time, Hardy will be getting in serious shape for the Spider-Man spinoff movie, Venom.
+This time, Hardy got in serious shape for the Spider-Man spinoff movie, Venom.
 It’s set to release on Oct.
-5, 2018, but filming is already well underway.
+5, 2018.

 From MMA fighting to intense weight training, here are the details of his workout routine that will amaze you.

-1. He’s training most days of the week
+1. He trained most days of the week

 Hardy knows the only way to see your desired results is persistence.
-While filming for Venom in Atlanta, he’s been keeping up with his intense workout routine with trainers Nathan Jones and Mark Mene.
-He’s been training up to five times a week, and will even fit in two workouts in one day.
+While filming for Venom in Atlanta, he kept up with his intense workout routine with trainers Nathan Jones and Mark Mene.
+He was training up to five times a week and even fit in two workouts in one day.

 2. He’s going through intense MMA training

 One of the best ways to get into superhero movie shape is Mixed Martial Arts (MMA) training.
-According to Richmond Fitness Club, Hardy has been putting his all into his workouts.
+According to Richmond Fitness Club, Hardy put his all into his workouts.
 They shared his progress on Instagram, in which they wrote, “Tom Hardy smashing through his MMA training with us before working on #venom.
 He hits hard, improves fast, and always walks forward.”

 3. Combos and defense movements

-Jones, who is a pro MMA fighter, shared that Hardy is working on combos and defensive movements in his training.
+Jones, who is a pro-MMA fighter, shared that Hardy worked on combos and defensive movements in his training.
 He boasted about his improvement, writing on Instagram, “Its been great helping Tom Hardy @tomhardydotorg out in prep for his role in Venom.
 He is getting better everyday.
 Here we are putting combos and defensive movement into practice.”

 4. He has previous MMA experience